Blazin64/movie-rating-prediction/README.md

-# movie-rating-prediction
+# Movie rating prediction
-Movie rating prediction project for COMP6/4118
+A project for COMP6/4118

 ## Setup instructions
 This project uses Surprise, a Python scikit.
 Run these commands to install it: